donapieppo/cmsino/README.md

 with your editor (vim?), your rails gems and no web interface.

 When https://github.com/geraudmathe/Locomotive-fundamentals says "Developing a LocomotiveCMS site should not require Ruby on Rails knowledge" we say "Developing site with Cmsino require Ruby on Rails knowledge".

+## TODO

+Use https://github.com/flavorjones/loofah for cleaning html posted by authenticated user.

+Remove dependecies from bootstrap.

 ## Contributing